lukso-network/docs/docs/networks/l16-testnet/run-node.md

 #### Check your node

-Wait 10 minutes and check if your node is syncing on this stats page:
+Wait 1 hour and check if your node has synced on this stats page:

 - [https://stats.execution.l16.lukso.network](https://stats.execution.l16.lukso.network)

-You can also check your [logs](./l16-logs.md).
+Immediately after starting your node you can check the syncing process in your [logs](./l16-logs.md).

 ## Stop your node